Brythzz/anonymous-cucumber/README.md

 School project - Senior Year (2022)

-TOR Hidden service to purchase cucumbers anonymously with Monero (XMR)
+Simple web app to purchase cucumbers anonymously with Monero (XMR)

 ## Development
 To start the app locally, run the following commands: